 The Company currently operates in one reportable operating segment, being the acquisition, exploration, and development of natural resource properties, which is conducted in Nicaragua.
 The Company is in the exploration stage and, accordingly, has no reportable segment revenues for any of the periods presented in the Company's Financial Statements.
-For further information regarding geographical data including assets based on location, please refer to Note 13 of the consolidated financial statements for the year ended December 31, 2014 and 2013.
+For further information regarding geographical data including assets based on location, please refer to Note 9 of the unaudited condensed consolidated financial statements for the three months ended March 31, 2015 and 2014 and Note 13 of the consolidated financial statements for the year ended December 31, 2014 and 2013.